richardschoen/iforgit/knowledge/setup_ibmi_library_github_repository.md

-# Set up IBM i Library Repository in GitHub
+# Set up IBM i Library Repository in GitHub, Cloning and Initializing from your IBM i Library
 This document describes the process of creating a new library repository in GitHub and then cloning it to uout IBM i system to be used with iForGit.

 ## Steps